RobTrew/prelude-jxa/MD javascript vs applescript/take.md

 on take(n, xs)
     set c to class of xs
     if list is c then
+        set lng to length of xs
-        if 0 < n then
+        if 0 < n and 0 < lng then
-            items 1 thru min(n, length of xs) of xs else
+            items 1 thru min(n, lng) of xs else
             {}
         end if